Kwik'Pak communities

 Marshall, AK

-With a population of 414, Marshall is located on the north bank of Polte Slough, north of Arbor Island, on the east bank of the Yukon River in the Yukon-Kuskokwim Delta.
+Marshall is a traditional Yup'ik village with a population of 414, located on the east bank of the Yukon River in the Yukon-Kuskokwim Delta on the north bank of Polte Slough, north of Arbor Island.
 An expedition came upon an Eskimo village called "Uglovaia" at this site in 1880.
 Gold was discovered on nearby Wilson Creek in 1913.
 "Fortuna Ledge" became a placer mining camp, named after the first child born at the camp, Fortuna Hunter.
 Its location on a channel of the Yukon River was convenient for riverboat landings.
 The community became known as "Marshall's Landing."
 When the village incorporated as a second-class city in 1970, it was named Fortuna Ledge but was commonly referred to as Marshall.
 The name was officially changed to Marshall in 1984.
-Marshall is a traditional Yup'ik Eskimo village.
 Currently, 40 residents hold commercial fishing permits, and 20 residents hold fresh water fish permits provided by Kwikpak Fisheries.

 Pilot Station, AK

-With a population of 568, Pilot Station is located on the northwest bank of the Yukon River, 11 miles east of St. Mary's and 26 miles west of Marshall on the Yukon-Kuskokwim Delta.
-The village was first called "Ankachak" and was later moved one-third of a mile upriver to a site called "Potiliuk."
+Pilot Station, population 568, is located on the northwest bank of the Yukon River, 11 miles east of St. Mary's and 26 miles west of Marshall on the Yukon-Kuskokwim Delta.
+The village was first called "Ankachak" and was later moved one-third mile upriver to a site called "Potiliuk."
 The old village site of Kurgpallermuit is located nearby.
-This village is a designated historic place -- it was occupied during the bow and arrow wars between the Yukon and Coastal Eskimos.
-A Russian Orthodox church was built in the early 1900s and is one of the oldest structures in the region.
+This village is a designated historic place – it was occupied during the bow and arrow wars between the Yukon and Coastal Eskimos.
+A Russian Orthodox church was built at the site in the early 1900s and is one of the oldest structures in the region.
 R.H.
 Sargent of the U.S. Geological Survey first noted the village name of Pilot Station in 1916.
-Local riverboat pilots who used the village as a checkpoint were responsible for this name change.
+Local riverboat pilots who used the village as a checkpoint triggered this name change.
 Currently, 52 residents hold commercial fishing permits.

 St. Mary’s, AK